fedecastellaro/AD7124-4-Implementation/README.md

 ## Disclaimer:

-Please take in mind that all the **functions in the file ad7124.c where modified to be used with a LPC1769 Cortex®-M3 microcontroler** using not standard APIs.
+Please take in mind that all the **functions in the file ad7124.c where modified to be used with a LPC1769 Cortex®-M3 microcontroler** using the LPCOpen standard APIs.
 This means that in order to make it work in your uC **you'll need to set up your own SPI communication functions**.

 In this code, you'll need to adapt the functions: